Financial Conflict of Interest (FCOI)

 - Technology Transfer transactions in which a UW Innovator has a Significant Financial Interest in the entity licensing the University technology require Conflict Management.

 - Financial Conflicts of Interest identified in PHS-Sponsored Research must be made available to the public, and so are posted to a University of Washington webpage.
 These FCOI are also reported annually to the sponsoring agency via eRA Commons.

 I submitted and received approval for outside work via the Request for Approval of Outside Professional Work for Compensation (Form 1460) process, do I also need to report the compensation as a Significant Financial Interest in FIDS?

 Yes, if the compensation meets thresholds defined in GIM 10 it may require disclosure in FIDS.

 - An “Investigator” includes the Principal Investigator (PI) and any other University person, regardless of title or position, that is responsible for the design, conduct, or reporting of research.
 Additional guidance.

 - Do I need to submit disclosures of my Significant Financial Interests?

 - All Investigators should be submitting disclosures of Significant Financial Interests.
 For Non-PHS-Funded Investigators, these disclosures need only occur when the Investigator determines the SFI is related to the research.
 For PHS-Funded Research, all Investigators—that is, anyone contributing to the design, conduct, or reporting of the research—are required to disclose SFI or affirm they have no SFI.
-This includes faculty, postdoctoral fellows, graduate students, undergraduate students, and staff.
+This includes faculty, postdoctoral scholars, graduate students, undergraduate students, and staff.

 - Can my Department Administrator or Assistant submit my disclosures for me?

-- No. All Investigators are required to use their own UW NetID to log in to FIDS and complete their disclosures.
+- No. Investigators are required to use their own UW NetID to log in to FIDS and complete their disclosures.